 The two secondary schools at Enkplatz (8.800m²) and the gym needed to be renovated.
-It was planned to raise the ambitions for the refurbishment and to plan the gym as a “Nearly Zero-Energy Gym” or even as a positive energy building using solar energy etc. and to make it a real lighthouse building for the district.
+It was planned to raise the ambitions for the refurbishment and to plan the gym as a “Nearly Zero-Energy Gym” or even as a positive energy building using solar energy, making it a real lighthouse building for the district.
 The gym was deliberately taken on board as an opportunity to enlarge the scope and reach-out of the project to more target groups in the district (students, teachers, parents and neighbours).
 ICT-based central monitoring and energy management for controlling the solar heat energy flow into the secondary district heating grid will be established.

->

-> 1) Reconstruction instead of Refurbishment
+1) Reconstruction instead of Refurbishment

->

-> ▪ Construction of 4 divisible standard gyms with for the two schools and for external uses.
+▪ Construction of 4 divisible standard gyms for the two schools and for external usage

->

-> 2) The Energy Concept: Zero-Energy-Gym
+2) The Energy Concept: Zero-Energy-Gym

 The objective of the project was to reduce the energy requirement of the sports section to the level of "zero energy buildings".
 The goal was not to operate the sports section in an energy-independent way, but to find a balance between the shell of the building and renewable energy sources in order to achieve at least a zero-energy balance for the sports sector over the year.